IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Recent Changes

+-   **✅ Redundant isActive Field Removal Completed:**
+    - Removed `isActive: boolean` field from `AIPersonality` interface - no longer needed since `activePersonalityId` already tracks the active personality
+    - Updated `PersonalityManager.setActivePersonality()` to only set `activePersonalityId` instead of manipulating multiple `isActive` flags
+    - Updated `PersonalityManager.clearActivePersonality()` to only clear `activePersonalityId`
+    - Fixed all references in `personality-tool.ts` to use `activePersonalityId` comparison instead of `isActive` field
+    - Updated default personality creation to not include `isActive` field
+    - Cleaned up preset definitions to remove `isActive: false` assignments
+    - Updated example JSON file to remove all `isActive` fields
+    - All active personality detection now uses consistent `personalityId === activePersonalityId` pattern
+    - Improved data model consistency and reduced storage redundancy
+    - All TypeScript compilation successful with no errors
+-   **✅ Default Personality Implementation Completed:**
+    - Updated `createPersonalityPrompt()` to always return a personality configuration (never empty string)
+    - Added `getDefaultPersonality()` function that provides a balanced, helpful assistant personality as fallback
+    - Default personality features: friendly tone, direct communication, moderate verbosity, semi-formal style
+    - Ensures consistent AI behavior even when no specific personality is active
+    - Removed debug console.log statement
+    - All TypeScript compilation successful with no errors
+    - System now guarantees personality-driven responses in all scenarios
 -   **✅ AI Personality System Architecture Refactoring Completed:**
     - Refactored `createPersonalityPrompt()` to take no arguments and internally fetch the active personality using `personalityManager.getActivePersonality()`
     - Removed personality parameter from `createSystemPrompt()` function signature